ahmed025566/cost_commander/README.md

 # 📖 Cost Commander <a name="about-project"></a>

-**Cost Commander** is a full stack app created with ruby on rails and postgresql
+**Cost Commander** is a full stack app created with ruby on rails and postgresql and it's purpose to help the user to track his expenses by recording transactions in a categories.

 ## 🛠 Built With <a name="built-with"></a>